United States Antarctic Program: Department of State

 The Department of State is responsible for formulating foreign policy and providing foreign policy direction in regard to developing and implementing an integrated U.S. policy for Antarctica.
 This includes conducting foreign relations regarding Antarctica and adjudicating legal matters related to interpreting and implementing the Antarctic Treaty.

 Department of Justice

 The Department of Justice's U.S. Marshals Service became the official law enforcement entity for the South Pole through an agreement with the National Science Foundation (NSF) and the U.S. Attorney for Hawaii.
 In 1989, the NSF approached the marshal for the District of Hawaii to assist in setting up a legal presence in Antarctica.
 The NSF sent two station managers from Antarctica to Glynco for training, and the Service appointed them as special deputies.
 The official swearing-in took place in Hawaii, the headquarters district for the American stations at the South Pole.
 The two special deputies rotate duty every other year.
 Special Deputy U.S. Marshals greet all visitors to McMurdo Station, Antarctica, with a lecture and warns that serious crimes committed on the continent by Americans can be prosecuted in the United States.

+SAHPR Report

+In April 2021, the National Science Foundation Office of Polar Programs entered into an agreement with the Department of the Interior's Federal Consulting Group to oversee a needs assessment of the USAP as relates to allegations of sexual harassment and assault.
+The Sexual Assault/Harassment Prevention and Response (SAHPR) Report was published on June 22, 2022.
+The report utilized focus groups and surveys from community members to paint a picture of the situation on-ice, and details response and prevention suggestions.

+In response to the SAHPR report, the US Congressional Committee on Science, Space, and Technology held a hearing on December 6, 2022 called "Building A Safer Antarctic Research Environment", and the NSF's Office of the Inspector General released a related report on March 7, 2023 titled "Law Enforcement Perspectives on Sexual Assault and Stalking Issues Pertaining to the United States Antarctic Program".